821 series

-The 821 series (821系) is an AC electric multiple unit (EMU) train type on order by Kyushu Railway Company (JR Kyushu) in Japan.
+The 821 series (821系) is an AC electric multiple unit (EMU) train type operated by Kyushu Railway Company (JR Kyushu) in Japan since March 2019.
 Two three-car trains were delivered in February 2018 for testing in preparation for full production and entry into revenue service.
-Revenue service commenced in March 2019.
 There are currently 7 three-car trains in service.

 Formation

 The 821 series trains are formed as three-car sets as follows.